 - Sell your car: Selling a car with a lien can be difficult, but not impossible.
-You have the best shot at selling if the car is worth more than you owe.
 Once sold use public transportation or a carpool for the time being.

 - Refinance the loan: You may be able to refinance to a lesser monthly payment before things go south.
 Keep in mind, refinancing may come with processing fees and other costs, so you need to factor them into the equation.